fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 ## COM3D2.ChangeYotogiSpeed.Plugin
 A COM3D2 plugin to adjust yotogi(animation) speed (inspired by COM3D2.AddYotogiSlider.Plugin)
-Toggle orthographic or Perspective of camera view
+Toggle orthographic or perspective of camera view
-Adjust field of view in Perspective view (inspired by COM3D2.YotogiUtil.plugin)
+Adjust field of view in perspective view (inspired by COM3D2.YotogiUtil.plugin)

 ## How to use
 Put dll into COM3D2\BepInEx\plugins\ (need BepInEx).